 top of page

-Unveiling the Role of an Assistant Director in Bollywood: A Day in the Life
+The Role of an Assistant Director in Bollywood: A Day in the Life

 Many people assume the Assistant Director (AD) in Bollywood is simply the director’s personal assistant.
 This is far from the truth.
 The AD is a key figure who keeps the entire film set running smoothly, managing logistics, coordinating teams, and ensuring the director’s vision comes to life on schedule.
 Understanding the AD’s role means looking beyond the misconception and diving into the complex hierarchy and daily responsibilities that define this demanding job.